Mishalzeera/the-money-manager/README.md

 login/register vs logout options depending on the state.
 The condition of "user" being in session cookies was used as the deciding factor.

+### Create Settings Page That Allows User To Delete Account

+To avoid the tedious deletion of individual items in the database manually, it was decided to create a "settings" page where the user can delete the account.
+Later on its possible that more functions will be added, but for now, it helps to keep the process all within the app itself.